esl/elixirconf-eu-jekyll/_trainings/from-zero-to-hero-with-elixir.md

 trainers:
 - trainer: _participants/andrea-leopardi.md
 experience: Beginner, Intermediate
-tagline: From Zero to Hero with Elixir
+title: From Zero to Hero with Elixir
-type: ''
 ---
 Elixir can be a demanding programming language to learn.
 Developers who are coming from object-oriented languages have new concepts to learn, such as modelling programs in a functional way and working with processes and message passing.